ramya-ramamur/Mission-to-Mars/README.md

 # Mission-to-Mars

 # Overview
-To develop an appt to scrape the following information about the planet Mars:
+To develop an appt to webscrape the following information about the planet Mars:
 * Latest News
 * Featured Image
 * Facts about the planet